joseconti/woo-redsys-gateway-light/readme.txt

 WC requires at least: 2.9
 WC tested up to: 3.0

 Add Redsys Gateway to WooCommerce.
+This is the Light version of the official WooCommerce Redsys plugin at WooCommerce.com

 == Description ==

-Add Redsys Gateway to WooCommerce.
+This is the Light version of the official WooCommerce Redsys plugin at WooCommerce.com

 You can find the PRO version here https://woocommerce.com/products/redsys-gateway/